hmitrea/insight-pop/README.md

 - One specific component.
 - The event handler for the send button.

 However, the primary objective has been achieved: to introduce the main chatbox feature.
 To view or hide the chatbox, click the plus/minus button located at the bottom right corner.
-Screenshots will be provided

 Feel free to look at the code and use it if needed it.